Level of education

 - d) Digital derivation

-- Linear Systems, Roots and Extrema
+- Linear Systems, Roots, and Extremes

 - a) Solving linear systems (tridiagonal matrix, LU decomposition, method

-- b) Roots (bisection method, Newton-Raphson)
+- b) Roots (bisection method, Newton-Raphson method)

-- Diagonalization: Properties of eigenvalue equations
+- Diagonalization: Properties of Eigenvalue Equations

 - a) Householder reduction